RobWar-code/sci-booster/README.md

 import.

-The following definition is known as the "JSON Hierarchical Flow Page Definition Version 1.1"
+The following definition is known as the "JSON Hierarchical Flow Page Definition Version 1.2"

 Clarifications:

-- The top level (Page) of a flow model has two, three or four Nodes and all subsequent pages are further definitions of the component that they describe.
+- The top level (Page) of a flow model has two, three or four nodes and all subsequent pages are further definitions of the component nodes that they describe.
+- The HierarchicalId of the top-level page is "01" and its details apply to the whole model as well as the page that they describe
 - All definitions (nodes / pages) should confine themselves to the constraint of the parent.
 - Pages inherit the flows from their parent node (whether source or destination), ideally they should be re-presented in the page
 - It is permitted to branch a flow and a component from a component (as in motion from petrol flow, for example)
-- A page should not consist of more than 8 components/nodes
+- A page should not consist of more than 8 component nodes
 - A node number (NodeNum) is unique to a page only and consists of two digits, ie: "01".
 - A HierarchicalID is built from its parent node numbers in order of descent, ie: "010204".
 - When using Keywords, beware of terms such as "flow" which are likely to be to common to be useful